cppitems/cppitems/items/010/item.md

 > Can a argument substitution fail?
 Are there different types of failure?
 > - yes can fail: example: type does not support requirements
-> - yes, depends "where" an error occurres
+> - yes, depends "where" an error occurs

 Let's consider two examples showcasing the effect of errors occurring from the evaluation of
 - expressions with "direct influence" on the function type and the template parameters, and